 Taro Milk Tea

-- If planning to serve this drink with boba, start by preparing the boba.
+- If you are planning to serve this drink with boba, start by preparing the boba.

-- Drain the taro and transfer to a bowl.
-Let it cool a few minutes before mashing it using a spoon or a potato masher.
-You should end up with about ½ cup of mashed taro.
+- Drain the taro and transfer it to a bowl.
+Let it cool for a few minutes before mashing it with a spoon or a potato masher.
+You should end up with about 1/2 cup of mashed taro.

 - Divide between two glasses, add the boba and a handful of ice cubes.
 Serve immediately!